EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Acknowledgments

 \section{Acknowledgments}

-The first author would like to thank his advisors Laura Pertusi and Paolo Stellari for their constant supports, and thank Arend Bayer and Jieao Song for helpful conversations.
+The first author would like to thank his advisors Laura Pertusi and Paolo Stellari for their constant support, and to thank Arend Bayer and Jieao Song for helpful conversations.
 The authors would like to thank Kieran O'Grady and Sasha Kuznetsov for answering their questions.